North Carolina State University: Sustainability

 In March 2008, NC State launched the University Sustainability Office in order to address environmental concerns on campus.
 The university has established a commitment to reduce its annual energy consumption per square foot by at least 4% over a 10-year period.
 In addition, the university has surpassed the Executive Order 156 goal of diverting 40 percent of their solid waste stream from the landfill through a variety of campus reuse and recycling programs.
 NC State incorporates locally grown, organic, and free range foods into dining service meals at several events such as Earth Week's EarthFest and the annual All Carolinas Meal with foods local to the Carolinas.

 Examinations of the campus' sustainability practices by the Sustainable Endowments Institute resulted in a "B+" grade for NC State on the College Sustainability Report Card 2011.
 In 2013 the University Housing department agreed to incorporate a new living and learning community known as "EcoVillage."
-Members of EcoVillage are housed in Bragaw Dormitory located on West Campus.
+Members of EcoVillage were originally housed in Bragaw Residence Hall on West Campus.
+Today, EcoVillage is housed in the adjacent Lee Residence Hall.
 Members of EcoVillage complete numerous volunteer based sustainability trips every semester and attend various discussions about how to improve and further the university's reach into sustainability.

 Academics

 Structure

 NC State is one of 17 institutions that constitute the University of North Carolina system.
-Each campus has a high degree of independence, but each submits to the policies of the UNC system Board of Governors.
-The 32 voting members of the Board of Governors are elected by the North Carolina General Assembly for four-year terms.
+Each campus has a high degree of independence, but each submits to the policies of the UNC system board of governors.
+The 32 voting members of the board of governors are elected by the North Carolina General Assembly for four-year terms.
 President Peter Hans heads the system.

-The Board of Trustees of NC State has thirteen members and sets all policies for the university.
-The UNC system Board of Governors elects eight of the trustees and the Governor of North Carolina appoints four.
-The student body president serves on the Board of Trustees as a voting member.
-The UNC system also elects the Chancellor of NC State, currently Randy Woodson.
+The board of trustees of NC State has thirteen members and sets all policies for the university.
+The UNC system board of governors elects eight of the trustees and the governor of North Carolina appoints four.
+The student body president serves on the board of trustees as a voting member.
+The UNC system also elects the chancellor of NC State, currently Kevin Howell.

-The Board of Trustees administers NC State's eleven academic colleges.
+The board of trustees administers NC State's eleven academic colleges.
 Each college grants its own degrees with the exception of the First Year College which provides incoming freshmen the opportunity to experience several disciplines before selecting a major.
-The College of Agriculture and Life Sciences is the only college to offer associate's degrees and the College of Veterinary Medicine does not grant undergraduate degrees.
+The College of Agriculture and Life Sciences is the only college to offer associate degrees and the College of Veterinary Medicine does not grant undergraduate degrees.
 Each college is composed of numerous departments that focus on a particular discipline or degree program, for example Food Science, Civil Engineering, Genetics or Accounting.
 There are a total of 66 departments administered by all eleven NC State colleges.

-In total, NC State offers nine associate's degrees in agriculture, bachelor's degrees in 102 areas of study, master's degrees in 108 areas and doctorate degrees in 60 areas.
+In total, NC State offers nine associate degree programs in agriculture, bachelor's degrees in 102 areas of study, master's degrees in 108 areas, and doctorate degrees in 60 areas.
 NC State is known for its programs in agriculture, engineering, textiles, and design.
 The textile and paper engineering programs are notable, given the uniqueness of the subject area.